zruncho3d/DuelingZero/SOFTWARE.md

 > "...after I implemented CoreXY, CoreXZ, Core XYU and CoreXYUV kinematics, I got fed up with having to add a new kinematics class every time someone wanted another variant of CoreXY.
 That is why RRF now has a universal linear kinematics class, which supports any kinematics for which the motion of every axis is a linear combination of the motion of each axis motor, up to the maximum number of axes supported."

-That’s our setup.
+That’s what we have here - a 2 simple linear combinations for motion.

 Nice going, David!
 Impressive foresight.

 RRF “just works” here.
-There is a known-good configuration for a Duet 2 Wifi board in the Configs/ folder.
+There is a known-good configuration for a Duet 2 Wifi board in the `Configs/Duet2RRF` folder.

 NOTE: This config is gantry-only.
 You’ll need to add your Z and E config.